DuBrazil/NitroBrut/README.md

--U have to install Python 3.11 (last version)
+-U have to install Python 3.11 (last version).

--Install "NitroBrut"
+-Install "NitroBrut".

--Now launch discord + NitroBrut
+-Now launch discord + NitroBrut.

-Wait the code to put in Main.py
+-Put the NitroBrut code in Main.py and wait for a good code.

 -When u have the code, u just have ton copy the code and claim him.

 ![image](https://github.com/DuBrazil/NitroBrut/assets/138258114/d5516fa8-c1a1-4721-bb55-55bb754e2160)

-Dm me for more details
+Dm me for more details.